Bristol Motor Speedway and the Hav-A-Tampa Dirt Racing Series made history in 2000. Twenty years ago this June to be exact.

 Throughout the 1980s, Bobby Davis Jr. was transformed from a teenaged sprint car phenom to one of the most accomplished drivers in the nation.

 IN THE NEWS: The above headline appeared on the Feb.
 18, 1982, issue of National Speed Sport News.
 (NSSN Archives)Feb.
 18, 1982, was identified...

 In terms of sheer speed, the man who stands on the top of the mountain in the Monster Energy NASCAR Cup Series is still Bill Elliott.

-Ed Elisian was, perhaps, one of the most star-crossed drivers in the history of American racing.
+Jan Opperman was one of the most colorful characters in the history of auto racing.